0xAskar/flipsdocs/docs/intro.md

 Degenz Pro gives you deeper insight into on-chain analytics, personalized trading dashboards, and real-time data with additional functionalities.

-This includes the Pro collection page, War Room, and Research.
+This includes the Pro collection page, War Room, and Intel.
 Learn more in the [Degenz Pro](./DegenzPro/CollectionPage.md).

-To learn about subscriptions and the Degenz Gold Pass, visit the [pricing](./Pricing) page.
+To learn about subscriptions, visit the [pricing](./Pricing) page.